GeorgeDimas123/QHSAC-Unit-Commitment/README.md

 Mert Korkali (University of Missouri, Columbia)

 # Citing
-If you use this work in your research, we kindly ask that you cite this package as follows: TBD
+If you use this work in your research, we kindly ask that you cite this package as follows:

+Dimas, George, Amin Masoumi, and Mert Korkali.
+"Feasibility-Aware Security-Constrained Unit Commitment via Hybrid Soft Actor-Critic with Quantum-Sampled Features." arXiv preprint arXiv:2606.26345 (2026).

 # References
 [1] Y. Chen et al., “Security-constrained unit commitment for electricity